John Tory: Police reform

-On June 25, 2020, in response to calls for police reform following the murder of George Floyd in the United States and a series of similar incidents in Toronto such as the death of Regis Korchinski-Paquet, councillors Josh Matlow and Kristyn Wong-Tam introduced a motion to cut the Toronto police budget by $122 million, or 10 per cent, and reallocate funds to community programming.
+On June 25, 2020, in response to calls for police reform following the murder of George Floyd in the United States and a series of incidents in Toronto such as the death of Regis Korchinski-Paquet, councillors Josh Matlow and Kristyn Wong-Tam introduced a motion to cut the Toronto police budget by $122 million, or 10 per cent, and reallocate funds to community programming.
 Tory, along with a majority of council, rejected the proposal, instead passing a series of motions supported by Tory which did not include immediate defunding of the police.
 Among the motions included the creation of a non-police crisis response pilot program and a $5 million funding increase to allow for front-line officers to be equipped with body cameras.
 Tory claimed that a reduction in budget was likely if the program was successful.

 During his term of office, he insisted on strengthening the resources of the police, the municipality's main financial asset.
 The priority given to the police was at the expense of social services and housing, whose budgets were reduced.